jonathan-russo/favicon_service/README.md

 This repo encompasses an API designed to retrieve the favicon for the requested domain.
 This API is intended for use as a private service for DuckDuckGo systems to retrieve data urls for the requested icons.
 These icons would then be returned to the user as part of a search results page.

 A request for `/favicon/https:duckduckgo.com` should result in a JSON object containing the data url.
 The JSON object will be formatted according to the [JSON API Specification](https://jsonapi.org/).
+A Swagger definition for the API can be found in the file `swagger.yaml`.

 ## Running the service locally